LeyLa tutorial

 You can subtract from the spectrum (i) another spectrum, (ii) fitted curve, or (iii) base line.
 All these operations can be done on a single spectrum.
 In the menu select Edit->Subtract and then “Subtract Base Line”, “Subtract Data”, or “Subtract Fit”.

-• Subtract Data will multiply spectrum with “ref_idx” number by a “factor” and subtract it from current spectrum with “spc_idx” numbertut6
+- Subtract Data will multiply spectrum with “ref_idx” number by a “factor” and subtract it from current spectrum with “spc_idx” number

 Spectra can be normalized between 0 and 1.
 For this function go to Edit->Normalize.
 You will be asked for the range of spectra to be normalized.
 By default all spectra are selected (e.g. “1:3”, means all spectra from one to three).
 If you want to normalize only one spectrum enter its number.
 The number of currently selected spectrum is written in the dialog caption with “current = “.